-The second part of David and Jason’s critique involves tractability.
+The second part of the Rethink Priorities report involves tractability.
 They write, “the initial failures in Madagascar and Honduras illustrate the difficulty of establishing genuine charter cities, though these attempts may not be representative of future efforts.”
 I have the opposite read.
 The failures in Madagascar and Honduras represent the relatively low cost of charter cities.
 Romer was acting pretty much alone in both scenarios.
 On the power of a TED talk and his personality, he was able to make substantive strides in Madagascar and lay the foundation for the charter towns, hopefully soon to be cities, that currently exist in Honduras.

 At a minimum, EAs should update their priors.
 Just 18 months ago, there were no charter cities.
 Honduras had 2013 legislation on their books, but no charter cities had been approved.
 Today three Honduran ZEDEs have been approved, Prospera, Ciudad Morazan, and Orqueida.
 Though these are more charter towns, as none have the population to be considered cities.
 It’s possible that they will grow to become cities in the next 10-20 years.